itmLABS/exceptiontrap/README.md

 # Exceptiontrap

-This gem is used to report your Ruby on Rails applications exceptions to the [Exceptiontrap](https://alpha.exceptiontrap.com) webservice.
+This gem is used to catch and report your Ruby on Rails applications errors and exceptions to the [Exceptiontrap](https://alpha.exceptiontrap.com) webservice.

 The gem is compatible with the following Rails versions